HarjTechInc/SPO_Management/README.md

 ### Why use this script?

 * **Efficiency** – routine tasks such as creating sites, auditing lists, and modifying metadata are encapsulated into easy‑to‑call functions.
-The script uses modern PnP commands like **`New‑PnPSite`**, which the official documentation states is used to create modern site collections and requires a mandatory `-Type` parameter【118114568060417†L849-L856】.
+The script uses modern PnP commands like **`New‑PnPSite`**, which the official documentation states is used to create modern site collections and requires a mandatory `-Type` parameter.
 Having these functions in one place reduces the need to search for individual commands and ensures consistency across administrators.
 * **Accuracy** – each function wraps a PnP command with sensible parameter defaults and error handling.
-For example, adding a column calls **`Add‑PnPField`**, which adds a field to a list or as a site column【785190958354182†L835-L837】, while adding content types uses **`Add‑PnPContentTypeToList`**, allowing you to set the default content type【69259419889438†L810-L823】.
+For example, adding a column calls **`Add‑PnPField`**, which adds a field to a list or as a site column, while adding content types uses **`Add‑PnPContentTypeToList`**, allowing you to set the default content type.
 Using these commands through a script helps avoid mis‑typed parameters and destructive mistakes.
 * **Transparency** – comprehensive comments explain what each function does, why it matters, and how it ties back to SharePoint functionality.
 Administrators can quickly understand the impact and purpose of each command.
 * **Portability** – the script works on Windows, Linux, or macOS with PowerShell 7.x and the PnP.PowerShell module installed.
 It can be dot‑sourced into any session or imported into existing automation.